 Beginning your home garden is one of the most rewarding things that you can do.
 According to studies, caring for plants has a lot of advantages for one’s well being – the physical exercise when gardening contributes to a healthy weight and blood pressure levels while the interaction with plants improves one’s mood and mental health.

 Home gardening is increasingly becoming popular with a lot of people choosing to do it as a hobby.
 But little do they know that there are many other reasons why home gardening is one of the best activities to do now.
-For many, it is a way of going green and healthy and an opportunity to eat fresh and organic that would not cost you as much as what you can buy in the grocery stores.
+For many, it is a way of going green and healthy and an opportunity to have their own household food production and local food systems that would not cost as much as what you can buy in the grocery stores.

 - Start small and consider what to plant